 Policy Name Peak District Moors (South Pennine Moors Phase 1) SPA South Pennine Moors SAC Peak District Dales SAC Cannock Chase SAC Comments SS1 - DEVELOPMENT PRINCIPLES GP GP GP GP Policy has not altered significantly from the version included in the Core Strategy.
 SS1A - PRESUMPTION IN FAVOUR OF SUSTAINABLE DEVELOPMENT GP GP GP GP Policy has not altered significantly from the version included in the Core Strategy.
 SS2 - SETTLEMENT HIERARCHY GP GP GP GP This is a new policy which adopts the same hierarchy as the Core Strategy.
 The policy removes reference in the Core Strategy to infill boundaries being proposed in Smaller Villages as they are no longer proposed.
 A criteria based policy is proposed to apply instead (see Policy H1).
-SS3 - FUTURE PROVISION AND DISTRIBUTION OF DEVELOPMENT ✓ 1 1 ¥ NP Increased dwellings to be provided from 6000 to 6080 and changes the plan period from 2006 to 2026 to 2012 to 2031.
+SS3 - FUTURE PROVISION AND DISTRIBUTION OF DEVELOPMENT ✓ × NP Increased dwellings to be provided from 6000 to 6080 and changes the plan period from 2006 to 2026 to 2012 to 2031.
 Increases employment land provision from 25ha during 2006 to 2026 to 27 ha up to the year 2031.

-Policy Name Peak District Moors (South Pennine Moors Phase 1) SPA South Pennine Moors SAC Peak District Dales SAC Cannock Chase SAC Comments The growth proposed could increase the population to +8,471 and this could increase recreation pressure, a pollution and water extraction which could affect th European sites indicated to the left.
-Increased housin and employment land provision could result in LSE depending on the location of allocation sites and this dealt with under the screening of policies E Employment Allocations and H2 Housing Allocation below.
-A general increase in population within the district not likely to result in an LSE on Cannock Chase SAC only if a development were very close to the Cannoc Chase SAC zone of influence which skims th southern tip of the District.
-The distribution of development is the same as th Core Strategy policy apart from the % of District housing requirement to be met in Cheadle has been increased to 25% and reduced to 25% in the Run Areas to reflect the supply of suitable sites and Green Belt constraints.
+Table D.1: Findin gs of the Screening of Preferred Op tions Policies a nd Site Alloca ations Policy Name Peak District Moors (South Pennine Moors Phase 1) SPA South Pennine Moors SAC Peak District Dales SAC Cannock Chase SAC Comments The growth proposed could increase the population by +8,471 and this could increase recreation pressure, ai pollution and water extraction which could affect the European sites indicated to the left.
+Increased housing and employment land provision could result in LSEs depending on the location of allocation sites and this is dealt with under the screening of policies E2 Employment Allocations and H2 Housing Allocations below.
+A general increase in population within the district is not likely to result in an LSE on Cannock Chase SAC only if a development were very close to the Cannock Chase SAC zone of influence which skims the southern tip of the District.
+The distribution of development is the same as the Core Strategy policy apart from the % of District's housing requirement to be met in Cheadle has been increased to 25% and reduced to 25% in the Rura Areas to reflect the supply of suitable sites and Green Belt constraints.

 Policy Name Peak District Moors (South Pennine Moors Phase 1) SPA Pennine Peak District Dales SAC Cannock Chase SAC Comments Any neighbourhood plan proposed for adoption within the district will need to be screened for potential effects on European designated sites.
 POLICY SS4 STRATEGIC HOUSING DEVELOPMENT HOUSING LAND SUPPLY AND DISTRIBUTION ✓ ✓ ✓ NP This policy identifies amounts of housing directed to settlements and differentiates between urban extension and development within existing urban areas.
 Development in Leek especially could result in LSEs on the sites indicated.
 An LSE is identified in relation to potential recreational pressure and traffic / air pollution in combination effects from housing and employment growth at Leek.
 SS5 - LEEK AREA STRATEGY GP GP GP NP The Leek area strategy itself does not allocate development sites.
 Policy E2 Employment Allocations and Policy H2 Housing Allocations allocate development sites.
-SS6 - BIDDULPH AREA STRATEGY NP NP NP NP This policy itself does not allocate development sites Policy E2 Employment Allocations and policy H2 Housing Allocations allocate development sites.
+SS6 - BIDDULPH AREA STRATEGY NP NP NP NP This policy itself does not allocate development sites.
+Policy E2 Employment Allocations and policy H2 Housing Allocations allocate development sites.